ICook094/CS4323_FinalProject_2021/README.md

     Client:
         ./client

+WARNING when entering information into the program avoid the use of a space

 Known Bugs:
     - A segmentation fault may happen after several restarts of the program, we were not able to identify the cause of this issue